-This highly practical workshop will provide you with the skills to write in plain, professional English that engages customers – and reflects your brand’s tone of voice.
+This highly practical interactive session will provide you with the skills to write in plain, professional English that engages customers and other stakeholders.

-- Feel confident that they can create strong, readable, polished marketing materials
+- Feel confident that you can create strong, readable, polished communications

 - Be able to apply plain English guidelines

-- Understand how language can reflect their brand’s tone of voice
+- Understand how language reflects your brand’s tone of voice

-- Understand how to adapt messages for different platforms: press releases, product information, web content and social media posts
+- Understand how to adapt messages for different platforms: product information, web content, reports etc.

 Part 1 – Planning: Clear thinking leads to clear writing

 - What is plain English?
 What are its benefits?

 - Identify your purpose and objectives